Harder than it looks. But wow, the rewards keep coming.

 Trailhead: 1310; Glen Boulder: 1450; Summit: 1800; back at car: 2310.
 (10 hours.)

 Don’t let the short-ish mileage fool you.
 This isn’t the shortest hike, but it’s not like heading out to Bondcliff.
 And yet, there are few places in the Whites I can think of where mileage is so difficult.
-I don’t think there’s anywhere in particular where I’d say “this bit is really hard” in terms of technicalities, but it’s moderate difficulty that just keeps coming at you, combined some short strenuous bits and a lot of fast elevation gain.
+I don’t think there’s anywhere in particular where I’d say “this bit is really hard” in terms of technicalities.
+It’s just moderate difficulty that keeps coming at you, combined with some short strenuous bits and a lot of fast elevation gain.
 If I were counseling a hiker new to the Whites, I’d suggest this one as something to do at least 15-20 peaks into a NH48 list.

 But it was a bluebird day, and Isolation occupies a really neat spot.
 I didn’t have the all-encompassing views that I had the other day on Carrigain.
 But at the foot of Washington, you have magnificent views of the mountain’s southern side — Oakes Gulf right there before you, which is a sight almost anyone with a “This Car Climbed Mt Washington” sticker won’t ever know.
 The cost of admission is some tough hiking, but wow, that view.

 Starting out, the trail seemed about as rock strewn as so many others.
 Ascending moderately, I made decent time.
 But then the trail steepened.
 Fast.
 The climb up to Glen Ellis boulder was swift, and very rocky.
 No question, I was heading up.
 The breathtaking nature of driving through Crawford Notch is the way the mountains just tower overhead, and there’s only one way to get that.
 And then, looking up, I saw a lot of blue sky behind that steep, rocky trail, and a sign mounted on an adjacent tree, advising that I was about to enter an alpine zone.